cyscomvit/writeups/website/writeups/Cyscom Juice Shop 2025/writeup.md

 <img src="./imagedata/Picture7.png" >

-The leaked credentials can be used to authenticate normally to ‘admin’ user and retrieve the corresponding flag.
+The leaked credentials can be used to authenticate normally to 'admin' user and retrieve the corresponding flag.

 <img src="./imagedata/Picture8.png">